syntpump/contextual19/README.md

 gender is fem
 voice is not active
 ```
-Using selectors you can get oncoming and preceding context (`next` and `previous` selectors) or reach 'second next/previous' or even 'n-th next/previous' tokens using this technique:
+Using selectors you can get oncoming and preceding context (`next` and `previous` selectors) or reach _second next/previous_ or even _n-th next/previous_ tokens using this technique:
 ```
 if
   first next